kubadoPL/Discord-Bot-Launcher-Manager/README.md

 - Automatically extract and organize bot files.
 - Start multiple bots in parallel while handling logging and errors.
 - Gracefully stop all bots on exit.
-- Update Bot that recieved new pushed commit
+- Update Bot that recieved new pushed commit.
+- API enabling interaction with the databases used by bots from anywhere.
+- Support for Discord and Roblox accounts API.
+- Web panel that works with API.

 ## Requirements
 - Python 3.x